MOJO – ★★★

 ...Opening track 'Big In The Body-Small In The Mind' is a reworking of Woody Guthrie's 'All You Fascists Bound To Lose' and sees the band clearly setting out its anti-racist agenda.
 It finds the two original members of The Selecter in fine form, backed by a solid rhythm interwoven with a sinewy horn section.
 It's followed by 'Fuck Art, Let's Dance', which looks back at the band's past, paving the way for a stunning cover of Amy Winehouse's 'Back To Black' with perhaps some of the most soulful vocals Pauline Black has ever recorded.

-'My England', in particular, makes the point that, while many things have changed in society over the past three decades, too many issues remain the same: racism, disenfranchisement, disempowerment, unemployment, poverty, cuts in public services, the seemingly unstoppable rise of right wing politics and the marginalisation of a sizeable proportion of the population from a ruling elite fixated on the twin fetishes of consumerism and materialism.
+After a trio of solid tracks like that, it would have been easy for the band to switch to automatic and record seven tracks of filler.
+Thankfully, the passion, commitment and integrity of the musicians shines through and drives the album forward to deliver a unified whole, where the trademark socially conscious lyrics are given a musical setting which neither submerges nor subtracts from the message.'My England', in particular, makes the point that, while many things have changed in society over the past three decades, too many issues remain the same: racism, disenfranchisement, disempowerment, unemployment, poverty, cuts in public services, the seemingly unstoppable rise of right wing politics and the marginalisation of a sizeable proportion of the population from a ruling elite fixated on the twin fetishes of consumerism and materialism.
 Nowhere is this more strikingly underlined than in the inclusion of a new version of 'They Make Me Mad' from 1980's Too Much Pressure album, the lyrics of which are as relevant as they ever were in their attack on the divisive rhetoric of the privileged...

 It's often said that hindsight is 20/20 but perspectives gained from the passing of time seem to show that the effects of the burgeoning of punk rock in the mid-1970s have been almost seismic in scale.
 This genre undoubtedly had a transformative influence on socio-political and (sub)cultural activism, with its support for a range of anti-authoritarian ideologies and philosophies, along with its DIY ethic shaking up the moribund music industry of the time.